-Cable is the medium through which information and data move from one network device to another.
-There are more than a few types of low voltage cables which are used in LANs.
-Most networks will utilize many types of cables to achieve their unique purposes.
+Cable is the medium through which information and data move from a separate network device to another.
+More than a few types of low-voltage cables are used in LANs.

 Cat5 & Cat5e

-With the introduction of Cat5e, Cat5, and all other previous versions are now obsolete.
 Cat5e, the current industry standard for unshielded twisted-pair cabling (UTP), can support up to 100/1,000 Megabits (Mbps) at 350 Hz bandwidth.
 Cat5 and Cat5e Ethernet cables are unshielded and used to carry video and telephone signals.
-These cables are used to connect phones, computer networks, automation networks, video/audio, and much more.
+These cables connect computers, VoIP phones, computer networks, automation networks, video/audio, and more.

 Cat5 and Cat6 may seem the same, but they differ simply because Cat6 is the new and improved version of Cat5.
-Cat6 has more twists per cm compared to Cat5 allowing them to support faster data transfer.
-They are also better at limiting crosstalk and system noise, which is beneficial since most low voltage wires exist alongside many other wires originating in the same location.
+Cat6 has more twists per cm than Cat5, supporting faster data transfer.
+They are also better at limiting crosstalk and system noise, which is beneficial since most low-voltage wires exist alongside many other electrical wires originating in the exact location.

-C-wire or common wire connects low voltage heating systems to thermostats carrying continuous power.
-Most newer HVAC systems have C-wires making them compatible with smart thermostats.
+C-wire or standard wire connects low-voltage heating systems to thermostats carrying continuous power.
+Most newer HVAC systems have C-wires with double shield or quad shield, making them compatible with smart thermostats.

 What factors should I consider when selecting low-voltage cabling for my project?